Presidency of John Quincy Adams: Ambitious agenda

 In his 1825 annual message to Congress, Adams presented a comprehensive and ambitious agenda.
 He called for major investments in internal improvements as well as the creation of a national university, a naval academy, and a national astronomical observatory.
 Noting the healthy status of the treasury and the possibility for more revenue via land sales, Adams argued for the completion of several projects that were in various stages of construction or planning, including a road from Washington to New Orleans.
 He also proposed the establishment of a Department of the Interior as a new cabinet-level department that would preside over these internal improvements.
 Adams hoped to fund these measures primarily through Western land sales, rather than increased taxes or public debt.
 The domestic agenda of Adams and Clay, which would come to be known as the American System, was designed to unite disparate regional interests in the promotion of a thriving national economy.

 Adams's programs faced opposition from various quarters.
 Many disagreed with his broad interpretation of the constitution and preferred that power be concentrated in state governments rather than the federal government.
 Others disliked interference from any level of government and were opposed to central planning.
-Some in the South feared that Adams was secretly an abolitionist and that he sought to suborn the states to the federal government.
+Some in the South feared that Adams was secretly an abolitionist and that he sought to subordinate the states to the federal government.

 Clay warned the president that many of his proposals held little chance of passage in the 19th Congress, but Adams noted that his agenda might be adopted at some point in the future.
 As Clay predicted, most of the president's proposals were defeated in Congress.
 Adams's ideas for a national university, national observatory, and the establishment of a uniform system of weights and measures never received congressional votes.
 His proposal for the creation of a naval academy won the approval of the Senate, but was defeated in the House in an 86-to-78 vote.
 Opponents of the naval academy objected to its cost and worried that the establishment of such an institution would "produce degeneracy and corruption of the public morality."
 Adams's proposal to establish a national bankruptcy law was also defeated.
 Secretary of the Navy Southard proposed a national survey of the eastern coastline of the United States, but Congress refused to approve of the project, approving only of smaller surveys in South Carolina and Maryland.
 The administration also attempted to launch a naval expedition to explore the Pacific Ocean, but this too was blocked by Congress.